 Third Method – Improve the Connection

-Sometimes the reason why your printer won’t print is when the cable is not properly plugged.
-Ensuring that your printer’s USB cable is plugged correctly at both ends may fix the issue.
-If you are trying to print using a Wi-Fi connection try using a USB connection instead.
-This will help you understand if the issue is due to the Wi-Fi connection.
+Sometimes the reason why your printer won’t print is that the cable is not properly plugged in.
+Ensuring your printer’s USB cable is plugged correctly at both ends may fix the issue.
+If you are trying to print using a Wi-Fi connection, try using a USB; this will help you understand if the problem is due to the Wi-Fi connection.

 Check if your printer is getting a good signal.
 You can review your router’s network list and try moving the printer closer to the router to be sure it is not out of range.

 Fourth Method – Be Sure You Are Using the Right Printer